-51 This program maintains and operates the drinking water delivery infrastructure including transmission

-- mains, distribution mains, storage reservoirs, meters, valves, hydrants, and pressure reducing valves. - 53 This program also provides water quality testing, utility locating, a water cross-connection program, and - customer service.
-Water flow into the city distribution system is monitored and adjusted to minimize - 55 purchase costs and maximize water quality.
-Pipes, tanks, valves, hydrants, and blow-offs are regularly - exercised and/or serviced to assure operability.
-Leaks in mains and laterals are repaired as soon as they - are detected.
-A small booster station is operated and maintained to provide acceptable pressure to the - 58 highest neighborhood in town.
-Water in the system is routinely sampled and tested for Coliform - 59 bacteria and several chemical substances.
+This program maintains and operates the drinking water delivery infrastructure including transmission mains, distribution mains, storage reservoirs, meters, valves, hydrants, and pressure reducing valves.
+This program also provides water quality testing, utility locating, a water cross-connection program, and customer service.
+Water flow into the city distribution system is monitored and adjusted to minimize purchase costs and maximize water quality.
+Pipes, tanks, valves, hydrants, and blow-offs are regularly exercised and/or serviced to assure operability.
+Leaks in mains and laterals are repaired as soon as they are detected.
+A small booster station is operated and maintained to provide acceptable pressure to the highest neighborhood in town.
+Water in the system is routinely sampled and tested for Coliform bacteria and several chemical substances.

-- The Water Comprehensive Plan update is underway and will be finished during the 2023-24 biennium.
-In - 62 trying to further decrease our water loss (target <10%), we will be conducting a water audit to identify - areas of loss and improvement. - 64 In 2020, we purchased new equipment to institute a program of water line replacements, instead of - 65 water line repairs.
-This will provide improved customer service and reduce costs in the long run by - 66 replacing sub-standard pipe (requiring frequent repair) with updated material that has a longer service - 67 life.
-We will also be targeting replacement of at least 1-2 leaking steel water mains per year, to be - 68 conducted by staff in-house, as we propose to hire new employees with the knowledge to do so. - 69 In 2023, Pressure Reducing Station (PRV) 2 will be replaced, which controls water pressure to significant - 70 portions of the City Center.
-We also plan to make significant improvements to the water tank facility. - 71 Highlights and Accomplishments during 2021-2022: - A program to replace the City's 8,000-plus water meters with radio-read technology was completed during the 2021-2022 biennium. - Performed 70 Coliform samples per month. - Performed 32 THM (disinfection byproduct) samples. - Completed 36 water service repairs in 2021. - Completed 6 water main repairs in 2021. - Decreased our water loss (unaccounted for water) to 11.5%.
+The Water Comprehensive Plan update is underway and will be finished during the 2023-24 biennium.
+In trying to further decrease our water loss (target <10%), we will be conducting a water audit to identify areas of loss and improvement.

+In 2020, we purchased new equipment to institute a program of water line replacements, instead of water line repairs.
+This will provide improved customer service and reduce costs in the long run by replacing sub-standard pipe (requiring frequent repair) with updated material that has a longer service life.
+We will also be targeting replacement of at least 1-2 leaking steel water mains per year, to be conducted by staff in-house, as we propose to hire new employees with the knowledge to do so.

+In 2023, Pressure Reducing Station (PRV) 2 will be replaced, which controls water pressure to significant portions of the City Center.
+We also plan to make significant improvements to the water tank facility.

+- A program to replace the City's 8,000-plus water meters with radio-read technology was completed during the 2021-2022 biennium. - Performed 70 Coliform samples per month. - Performed 32 THM (disinfection byproduct) samples. - Completed 36 water service repairs in 2021. - Completed 6 water main repairs in 2021. - Decreased our water loss (unaccounted for water) to 11.5%.

-79 Program - Surface Water Utility Operations
+Program - Surface Water Utility Operations

-80 Brief Description:
+Brief Description:

-- This program maintains and operates the surface/storm water collection infrastructure including - 82 collection pipes, catch basins, detention ponds, sedimentation vaults, ditches, and stream channels.
+This program maintains and operates the surface/storm water collection infrastructure including collection pipes, catch basins, detention ponds, sedimentation vaults, ditches, and stream channels.